Ko0z/UnitFramesImproved_Vanilla/README.md

 <a href="http://imgur.com/mESAngy"><img src="http://i.imgur.com/mESAngy.png" title="source: imgur.com" /></a>

 <b>Dont forget to remove "-master" at the end of the filename when you add it to your interface folder.</b>

+If you dont want to use dark mode you can simply delete line 1-55 in UnitFramesImproved_Vanilla.lua.
+I will add an option for this at a later point.